equalsraf/pwx/doc/pwx.1.md

     $ pwx list

-List accepts a filter argument, that matches all text fields in a record.
+List accepts keywords as arguments, that matches all text fields in a record.

     $ pwx list some
     43fe1d0e-b65f-4e48-9abf-a1c5a1beeee8 facebook[some@email.com]